pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 ![Fig.3.
 DnD Class inheritance diagram](../diagrams/DND-inheritance.png)

-The diagram also shows `data_sqw_dnd` object inheriting from `DnDBase` and containing arbitrary number of dimensions unlike other `DnD` objects which define their specific number of dimensions.
-This object left for IO compatibility with previous versions of Horace code and is not used in Horace for any other purpose except restoring an old data.
+The diagram also shows `data_sqw_dnd` object inheriting from `DnDBase` and containing an arbitrary number of dimensions, unlike other `DnD` objects which define their specific number of dimensions.
+This object is retained for IO compatibility with previous versions of Horace code, and is not used in Horace for any other purpose except restoring  old data.

 The `DnDBase` base class is an abstract class holding the common data and common code, including the operation manager which is responsible for matching dimensions between the specific `DnD` objects before executing appropriate algorithms.
 The structure of `DnDBase` class together with its children, defining specific number of dimensions is presented in Fig.4: